zzolo/air-supply/README.md

 ### Cons

 - Not focused on performance (yet).
 The caching mitigates a lot of issues here, but the goal would be to use streams for everything where possible.
+- Not meant for very complex data pipelines.
+For instance, if you have to scrape a thousand pages, Air Supply doesn't currently fit well, but could still be used to pull the processed data into your application.

 ### Similar projects